Brazil's JBS touts Seara acquisition, but stock falls after earnings

-SAO PAULO (Reuters) - Brazil’s JBS SA (JBSS3.SA), the world’s largest meat packer, said on Tuesday that financial benefits from acquiring processed foods brand Seara from its rival Marfrig SA (MRFG3.SA) were exceeding expectations.
+SAO PAULO, March 25 (Reuters) - Brazil’s JBS SA, the world’s largest meat packer, said on Tuesday that financial benefits from acquiring processed foods brand Seara from its rival Marfrig SA were exceeding expectations.

 Still, JBS shares fell 5 percent in Sao Paulo trading the day after the company posted lower than expected profit in the fourth quarter.